 Do you want to capture tight portraits?
 Then you should grab a lens that starts with a standard focal length (i.e., 50mm) and zooms to 200mm or so.
 This will give you a nice range for shooting headshots without overdoing it.

-Of course, while you should choose your lens based on your anticipated subjects, you can shoot other subjects once you have the lens.
+Of course, while you should choose your lens based on your anticipated subjects, you can shoot other subjects once you obtain the lens.
 But you should always start by making sure the lens fits your main purpose.
 That way, you won’t have to buy another lens a few months down the line.

-This one might seem obvious, but you absolutely want to make sure you purchase a lens of acceptable optical quality.
+This one might seem obvious, but you absolutely want to make sure you purchase a lens offering acceptable optical quality.
 There are some questionable lenses out there, and if you buy one without thinking it through, you may find yourself with blurry photos and unpleasant fringing.

 So just be careful.